 Limitations for SQL database

 Scalability: Users have to scale relational databases on powerful servers that are expensive and difficult to handle.
 To scale a relational database it has to be distributed on multiple servers.
 Handling tables across different servers is chaos.

 Complexity: In SQL server’s data has to fit into tables anyhow.
 If your data doesn’t fit into tables, you need to design your database structure that will be complex and, again, difficult to handle.

 What is NoSQL database?

-In the past few years, the ”one size fits all“ – thinking concerning data stores has been questioned by both, Science and web companies, which has to lead to the emergence of a great variety of alternative databases.
+In the past few years, the ”one size fits all“ – thinking concerning data stores has been questioned by both Science and web companies, which has led to the emergence of a great variety of alternative databases.
 The movement and the new datastores are commonly subsumed under the term NoSQL.

 The basic quality of NoSQL is that it may not require fixed table schemas, usually avoid join operations, and typically scale horizontally.
 Academic researchers typically refer to these databases as structured storage, which includes classic relational databases as a subset.

 NoSQL database also trades off “ACID” (atomicity, consistency, isolation, and durability).
 NoSQL databases, to varying degrees, even allow for the schema of data to differ from record to record.
 If there doesn’t exist a schema or a table in NoSQL, then how do you visualize the database structure?
-Well here is the answer
+Well, here is the answer

-No schema required: Data can be inserted in a NoSQL database without first defining a rigid database schema.
+No schema required: Data can be inserted into a NoSQL database without first defining a rigid database schema.
 As a corollary, the format of the data being inserted can be changed at any time, without application disruption.
 This provides immense application flexibility, which ultimately delivers substantial business flexibility.

 Auto elasticity: NoSQL automatically spreads your data onto multiple servers without requiring application assistance.
 Servers can be added or removed from the data layer without application downtime.